top of page

 find wayfinding shortcuts for all users of Upham to help them get to their destination more efficiently and in a timely manner?

-Our team brainstormed and proposed different ideas for the prototype
+We brainstormed and proposed different ideas for the prototype

 We observed their behavior and time to perform the tasks.
 During the process, we followed along but did not interfere.
 We recorded their feelings, thoughts, and actions.